-In our debates about Decolonising Global Health and Black Lives Matter, students and staff have regularly commented that the School should do more to raise awareness of colonial history, and its continuing relevance to global health.
-In response to this, the LSHTM History Centre will run a series of lectures in 2020-2021, to which any interested students and staff can opt in.
+In our debates about Decolonising Global Health and Black Lives Matter, students and staff have regularly commented that LSHTM should do more to raise awareness of colonial history, and its continuing relevance to global health.
+In response to this, the History Centre has run a series of lectures for any interested students and staff.

 Session 1: Empires, Colonialism and ‘Tropical Medicine’ before c.1900

 This lecture introduces key concepts and information about Western imperialism before the 20th century.
 We discuss processes of expropriation and exploitation, and their health impacts on indigenous and enslaved populations.
 We then explore how the imperial context shaped the early phase of Western medicine’s globalisation.

 Session 2: Understanding Colonialism and Tropical Medicine

 This lecture introduces the perspectives of scholars who have analysed imperialism.
 We ask how they have explained the motivations for colonialism, and how they have understood the rise and eventual abolition of slavery.
 We then examine the historiography of tropical medicine – to what extent was it just a ‘tool of empire’?

 This lecture focuses first on imperialism in the early 20th century, looking at how colonial ‘development’ first came on the agenda, and what role health and welfare played.
 We then deal with the end of empire, showing through case studies how independence was won.
 How well-prepared were the post-colonial nations to provide health systems for the people?